Dear Caring Parent,

 Are Any of These Disruptions To Attunement Happening To You?

-There are indeed things that get in the way of our ability to help babies understand their world; that keep attunement from happening.
+There are indeed things that get in the way of our ability to help babies understand their world.

 First, let me note that NONE of these are a problem unless they are repeated, time and time again.